Test cases

 Resol: Again, if resol user types

-, no files are present in output but an empty MD5 section.(MD5)
+list, no files are present in output but an empty MD5 section.(MD5) -

 Resol: The resol user decides to create first file by copying a file into LoserFS by the command